Published

 ).filter(search=SearchQuery('python developer'))

 No Elasticsearch needed.
 The database handles indexing, ranking, and query parsing.
-I wrote a full blog post on this: Simple and Efficient Full-Text Search using Django and Postgres
+A detailed write-up is here: Simple and Efficient Full-Text Search using Django and Postgres

 Payments: why webhooks matter